 Welcome to the Association of Trail Riders

 We are friends of the Peak District business owners.
-Motorcycle trail riding, horse riding, MTB cycle trail riding and ramblers all bring tourism to our area and as such are welcomed by ourselves, we do not discriminate.
+Motorcycle trail riding, horse riding, MTB cycle trail riding and ramblers all bring tourism to our area and as such are welcomed by ourselves, we do not discriminate

 Many Derbyshire and Peak District businesses enjoy the benefit of tourism from Motorcyclists.
-Hotels, guest houses and B&Bs are amongst the ones who particularly look forward to motorcycle trail riding groups visiting the area.
+Hotels, guest houses and B&Bs are among the ones who particularly look forward to motorcycle trail riding groups visiting the area.
 Many trail riders stay a few days and spend lots of money in cafes and restaurants.

 The option to walk, cycle or ride a horse without vehicle presence is already available and with a massive choice and availability of lanes.
 Motor Vehicles are a way of modern life.
 To seek to ban them from recreational pursuits, we feel is both unrealistic and unreasonable.